eoap/dask-app-package/docs/apps/eopf-sentinel-2/cli.md

 The `pip install -e .` command installs the package in "editable" mode, meaning any changes to the source code will be immediately reflected without needing to reinstall.

+## Environment Variables

+Before running the CLI, ensure that the `DASK_CLUSTER` environment variable is set to point to your Dask cluster's address.
+This is crucial for the application to connect to the distributed processing environment.

 ## Basic Usage and Help

 To view the available commands, options, and a comprehensive help message for the eopf-sentinel-2-proc command, execute: